eugene-d/MQBoilerplateSwift/README.md

 `MQBoilerplateSwift` is a Swift framework containing all the code that I keep reusing across my iOS app projects.

-## Dependencies

-Projects using this framework must be Cocoapods projects with [Alamofire](https://github.com/Alamofire/Alamofire) as a dependency. `MQBoilerplateSwift` uses Alamofire under the hood to manage network requests, but does not include it in the framework bundle to avoid being redundant.

 ## Installation

 Currently, `MQBoilerplateSwift` can only be added to a project via `git submodule`.